bamidev/browser-window/docs/GETTING-STARTED.md

 # Getting Started

+_BrowserWindow_ needs to be build with one of the following browser frameworks: [CEF](https://bitbucket.org/chromiumembedded/cef/wiki/Home) or [WebkitGTK](https://www.webkit.org/).
+They require the `cef` and `webkitgtk` features to be set.
+There is no default feature set.

 _Browser Window_ currently relies on [CEF3](https://bitbucket.org/chromiumembedded/cef/wiki/Home).
 You will also need [cmake](https://cmake.org/) to set up CEF.
 And on Windows, you will also need _Visual Studio_.